Feature request #7211

 Improvements and opinions are welcome!

-#1 Updated by Anita Graser about 7 years ago
+#1 Updated by Anita Graser over 7 years ago

 I like the idea of squared corners too.

 As to the overall design, there is too much going on for me right now.
 So many different font styles: bold, italic, with and without shadow, colors and outlines.

 If we get an updated logo for 2.0, I think we should create something from there.

 #4 Updated by Hugo Mercier over 7 years ago

 The background is nice now, thanks for your work.

 I am still not totally convinced by the fonts.
 Perhaps a 'serif' font for writings should be more consistent with the old Essen map ?

 Letters of the logo seems a bit 'wide' (Droid Sans is a bit narrower), and not sure about the 'Q' and 'GIS' only in bold ...

 #8 Updated by Mathieu Pellerin - nIRV over 7 years ago